Discrete diffusion-type equation on regular graphs and its applications: Introduction

-For the remainder of this article, we only will consider the discrete time heat kernel only.
-Hence, we will omit the distinction in the time variable, and we will use the notation $K_X(x_0,x;t)$ for the discrete time heat kernel.
+.10in \it For the remainder of this article, we only will consider the discrete time case.
+Hence, we will omit the notation $T$ for the timescale since we set $T = \mathbb{N}_0$.
+We will use $K_X(x_0,x;t)$ to denote the discrete time heat kernel at points $x_{0}$ and $x$ on $X$ and $t \in \mathbb{N}_0$. \rm .10in

-Our first main result is the following theorem; we refer to section 2.1, as well as \cite{Se03}, for a detailed description of the notation and terminology which we are using.
+Our first main result is the following theorem; we refer the reader to section 2.1 for a detailed description of the notation and terminology which we are using.